kunansy/RNC/README.md

 [Documentation](https://github.com/FaustGoethe/RNC/tree/master/docs) <br>
 [Source](https://github.com/FaustGoethe/RNC)
 ---
-If you found a bug or have an idea to improve the API write to me – alniconim@gmail.com.
+If you found a bug (add logs to the mail, please) or have an idea to improve the API write to me – alniconim@gmail.com.

 P.S.
 If your native is Russian or you know it well, please write me in Russian.